Wentong-DST/im2p/README.md

 Please feel free to ask questions in Issues.

 ## Step 1
 Configure the torch running environment.
-Must upgrade to Tensorflow v1.2 or above.
-Recommend to use the approach described in [Installing Torch without root privileges](https://milindpadalkar.wordpress.com/2016/03/04/installing-torch-without-root-privileges/).
+Upgrade to Tensorflow v1.2 or above.
+Install Torch, recommend to use the approach described in [Installing Torch without root privileges](https://milindpadalkar.wordpress.com/2016/03/04/installing-torch-without-root-privileges/).
 Then deploy the running environment follow by [densecap](https://github.com/jcjohnson/densecap) step by step.

 To verify the running environment, run the script:
 ```bash
 $ th check_lua_packages.lua
 ```

+Also clone [pycocoevalcap](https://github.com/tylin/coco-caption.git) in same directory, but I have written some patches to fix some bugs, some replace [bleu.py, cider.py, meteor.py, rouge.py] with their corresponding files in **pycocoevalcap** folder.

 ## Step 2
 Download the [VisualGenome dataset](http://visualgenome.org/), we get the two files: VG_100K, VG_100K_2.
 According to the paper, we download the [training](https://cs.stanford.edu/people/ranjaykrishna/im2p/train_split.json), [val](https://cs.stanford.edu/people/ranjaykrishna/im2p/val_split.json) and [test](https://cs.stanford.edu/people/ranjaykrishna/im2p/test_split.json) splits json files.
 These three json files save the image names of train, validation, test data.
 We save them into **data** folder.